LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 - `zoom_url_suffix(Suffix)`
 	extension for linked diagrams (an atom; default is `'.svg'`)

-For library diagrams the options are:
+For library diagrams, the options are:

 - `layout(Layout)`
 	diagram layout (one of the atoms `{top_to_bottom,bottom_to_top,left_to_right,right_to_left}`; default is `top_to_bottom`)